 Diploma, Degree, or GED?

-If you’ve provided a home education for your student, and you’ve followed the homeschooling laws in your state, your student should be issued a high school diploma baring some unusual circumstance.
+If you’ve provided a home education for your student and you’ve followed the homeschooling laws in your state, your student should be issued a high school diploma.
 Parent-issued high school diplomas are legal in all 50 states and for entrance into the military.
-A diploma is your certification that your teen has met the requirements of your homeschool.
+The high school diploma is your certification that your teen has met the requirements of your homeschool.
 Since parents determine high school graduation requirements in most states, it’s impossible for a student “not to qualify” for a homeschool high school diploma.
-In states with requirements, a parent does have a bit more responsibility and may need to provide records or documents to their state.
+In states with graduation requirements, a parent does have a bit more responsibility and may need to provide records or documents to their state.

 A parent can create a diploma on their computer, or purchase one that looks more professional.
 A diploma (the physical piece of paper) is really only a keepsake.
 While your teen may be asked to produce a copy of their homeschool diploma, it is more likely that they’ll need to produce a copy of their transcript.
-The transcript is an official document outlining the courses, credits, and grades earned in high school.
+The transcript is an official academic record document outlining the courses, credits, and grades earned in high school.
 As a homeschool parent, you must create and save a transcript.
 For more help with this, visit our Transcript Resource tab above.